splicebox/eXAlu/README.md

 <a name="transcript_alu"></a>
 <p align="center"><a name="transcript_alu"> </a><img title="Alu exonization" src="images/transcript_alu.png" width=55%></p>

-The model takes as input a set of *Alu* elements surrounded by 350 bp sequence context and outputs the probability for each *Alu* to undergo exonization.
+The model takes as input an *Alu* element surrounded by 350 bp sequence context and outputs the probability for the *Alu* to undergo exonization.
 The model's network has six convolutional layers, batch-norm layers and pooling layers, followed by fully-connected layers that map the features extracted by the convolutional layers to the output probabilities.
 The output is a probability score labeled as follows: the *Alu* is deemed ‘exonized’ iff (score>=0.5). eXAlu was trained on human *Alu* sequences extracted from the RNA-seq data in 28 human tissues represented in the GTEx repository.
 Briefly, RNA-seq reads were aligned to the human genome with [STAR](https://github.com/alexdobin/STAR) and assembled into transcripts with [CLASS2](https://sourceforge.net/p/splicebox/wiki/CLASS/), then internal exons overlapping *Alu* annotations in antisense to the gene were extracted as *Alu* exons.

 <!-- ![model_network](images/model_network.png) -->

 This repository provides *inference* and *mutagenesis plotting* functions.
 The *inference* module implements the prediction function.
 The *mutagenesis* module produces graphs showing the difference in the model's score when mutating the input sequence, either single nucleotide changes or block deletions.
-Upon user request, graphs are annotated with peaks, which point to features important for recognition and the exonization process, such as splicing regulatory signals.
-Negative peaks mark changes in the local sequence context that reduce the probability of exonization, and positive peaks mark changes leading to an increased probability.
+Upon user request, graphs are annotated with peaks, which point to features important for recognition and potentially for the exonization process, such as splicing regulatory signals.
+Negative peaks mark changes in the local sequence that reduce the likelihood of exonization, and positive peaks mark changes leading to an increased probability.

 ## <a name="installation"></a> Installation
 eXAlu is compatible with Linux (tested), Windows and MacOS.
 It requires Python 3.9+, CUDA 11.2+, and PyTorch 1.10+.